simpl1g/middleware_autocomplete/README.md

 You can pass this options to each Autocomplete class

     class PostsAutocomplete < MiddlewareAutocomplete::Base
-      # self.namespace = '/autocomplete'
+      # self.namespace = 'autocomplete'
-      # Prepended to all your paths
+      # Prepended to all your paths and url helpers

       # self.content_type = :json
       # Can be any Rails Mime::Type